 Elizabeth Anne B. Papageorge Faculty Development Award

 Elizabeth Anne.
-B. Papageorge, CSU Stanislaus Emeritus Professor of Education was a strong supporter of faculty members.
-Her efforts made a positive impact on the careers of many faculty at CSU Stanislaus.
+B. Papageorge, Stanislaus State Emeritus Professor of Education was a strong supporter of faculty members.
+Her efforts made a positive impact on the careers of many faculty at Stanislaus State.
 This is a newly established award by the Leaves and Award Committee.
 This award recognizes and encourages outstanding achievement by probationary faculty members.
 The recipient of this award receives $500.
 For more information, contact the Office of the Academic Senate at Ext.
 3400.

 Outstanding Community Service Award